 Save any pieces if possible.
 Rinse your mouth with warm water to clean the injured area as well as remove any small tooth fragments.
 Apply cold compresses to your mouth to keep down the swelling and relieve pain.

-If a crown becomes lose or falls off, contact us as soon as possible.
+If a crown becomes lose or falls off, contact your dentist as soon as possible to get same day crowns.
 Waiting to replace a lose or lost crown can result in further damage to the tooth.

 Injuries to your tongue, cheeks, gums and lips can result in bleeding.
 To control the bleeding, rinse your mouth with mild salt water.
 Apply a moistened piece of gauze or tea bag to the bleeding site for about 15 minutes.
 You may also use a cold compress to relieve pain.
 If the bleeding doesn’t stop, contact our dental office.